Preparing for a Career in Medicine

 Allopathic Medicine vs Osteopathic Medicine

-Students who wish to apply to medical school have a choice between allopathic (MD) and osteopathic (DO) programs.
+If you plan to apply to medical school, you have a choice between allopathic (MD) and osteopathic (DO) programs.
 While there are differences in curriculum and pedagogy, in the state of Georgia both a DO and MD will receive the same medical license and privileges to practice medicine.

 Allopathic Medicine (M.D.)